nirmalya-at-CW/GameSessionRecordingServer/README.md

 * If it is being run for the first time, sbt will download a number of dependent JARs.
 Ensure that you are connected to 'Net and be patient.
 The whole process may take time.
 * If everything goes fine, then the HTTP Server will keep running on _localhost_ , at _port_ 9090.
+* It is assumed that a REDIS Server instance is running locally, at the default port.